Kidney Transplant – FAQ (Chad & Jeff)

 An attempt to explain it can be found here: Cross-Match Kidney Transplant 101

 Do you have a question?
-Drop it in the comment area below.
+Drop it in the comment section below.